American hosts Fulton and Lafayette

 American Eagles (8-3) at Lafayette Leopards (2-11)

 The Eagles are 5-2 on the road.
-American has a 2-1 record in games decided by 10 or more points.
+American has a 2-3 record against opponents over .500.

-The Leopards and Eagles face off Friday for the first time in Patriot play this season.
+The matchup Friday is the first meeting this season for the two teams in conference play.

 TOP PERFORMERS: Leo O’Boyle is shooting 41.7% from beyond the arc with 2.3 made 3-pointers per game for the Leopards, while averaging 12.6 points.
-Kyle Jenkins is shooting 51.8% and averaging 11.5 points over the past 10 games for Lafayette.
+Kyle Jenkins is averaging 11.5 points over the last 10 games for Lafayette.

-Matt Rogers is scoring 13.7 points per game and averaging 5.5 rebounds for the Eagles.
-Geoff Sprouse is averaging 2.1 made 3-pointers over the last 10 games for American.
+Geoff Sprouse averages 2.1 made 3-pointers per game for the Eagles, scoring 10.6 points while shooting 41.8% from beyond the arc.
+Matt Rogers is averaging 13.7 points and 5.5 rebounds over the last 10 games for American.

 LAST 10 GAMES: Leopards: 2-8, averaging 62.3 points, 27.8 rebounds, 15.3 assists, 4.9 steals and 3.3 blocks per game while shooting 41.2% from the field.
 Their opponents have averaged 66.9 points per game.